 While the onion is cooking, combine the beef mince, rustic herb spice blend, fine breadcrumbs (see ingredients list), egg and the salt in a large bowl with a good pinch of black pepper.
 Shape the beef mixture into patties, a little larger than your burger buns.
 Transfer to a plate.
 TIP: Make a shallow indentation in the centre of each patty to help prevent it puffing up as it cooks.

 Drizzle a little olive oil over an oven tray lined with baking paper.
 Arrange the shredded Cheddar cheese in even piles about the same size as your burger buns (2 piles for 2 people / 4 piles for 4 people).
 Bake until the cheese is melted in the middle and crisp around the edges, 8-10 minutes.

 While the Cheddar crisps are baking, wipe out the frying pan and return to a medium-high heat with a drizzle of olive oil.
 Cook the beef patties until cooked through, 4-5 minutes each side.
 Place the bake-at-home burger buns in the oven to heat through, 3 minutes.
 TIP: If your pan is getting crowded, cook in batches for best results!

 Slice the burger buns in half.
-Spread some garlic aioli over the base of each bun and top with a beef patty, Cheddar crisp, some caramelised onion, a slice of tomato and some cos lettuce leaves.
-Add the cucumber, remaining tomato and shredded cos lettuce to the medium bowl with the dressing and toss to coat.
-Serve the salad with the burgers.
+Spread some garlic aioli over the base of each bun and top with a beef patty, Cheddar crisp, some caramelised onion, a slice of tomato and mixed salad leaves.
+Add the pear, remaining tomato and salad leaves to the bowl with the dressing and toss to coat.
+Serve with the burgers.